-We aim to ensure that students are challenged academically in all of their lessons.
+We aim to ensure that students are challenged academically in all their lessons.
 This means that teachers must teach to stretch the most able students in a group and support other students to reach the same end point in a unit of work.

-English, maths and science departments set students on arrival based on both their Key Stage 2 results and on liaison with colleagues form our primary feeder schools.
-A typical setting structure where there are 6 classes in the half of the year group would be two have three pairs of sets that are equal in ability, e.g. Sets 1a and 1b, Sets 2a and 2b, and Sets 3a and 3b.
+English, maths and science departments set students on arrival, based on both their Key Stage 2 results and on liaison with colleagues from our primary feeder schools.
+A typical setting structure, where there are 6 classes in each half of the year group, would be to have three pairs of sets that are equal in ability, e.g. Sets 1a and 1b, Sets 2a and 2b, and Sets 3a and 3b.
 An alternative setting structure is Set 1, Set2a and 2b, Set 3a and 3b, and a smaller Set 4 of the students needing the most support in order to accelerate their progress in the subject.

-In Key Stage 3 some subjects are taught in clusters such as art, humanities (history and geography), music and modern foreign languages.
-This again is done for timetabling purposes and the groupings for these are normally set by the humanities department.
-Once students make options choices later in their school career they are set in these subjects too.
+In Key Stage 3, some subjects are taught in clusters, such as art, humanities (history and geography), music and modern foreign languages.
+This, again, is done for timetabling purposes and the groupings for these are normally set by the humanities department.
+Once students make options choices later in their school career, they are set in these subjects too.

 Departments review setting following each of the three Assessment Weeks that each year group has.
-One strong test performance would not typically be enough to move up as experience shows that this can lead to yo-yoing between sets which damages student progress.
+One strong test performance would not typically be enough to move up, as experience shows that this can lead to yo-yoing between sets, which damages student progress.
 A combination of sustained strong achievement in assessments and teacher recommendation based on classroom performance can lead to an upward set change.

-Pairs of sets as described above means that a horizontal movement can sometimes be made allowing a student a fresh start in a new class.
-Occasionally a downward movement is necessary but the progress of that student is closely monitored still as we work with the belief that all of our students can make at least the same progress as their peers across the country.
+Pairs of sets, as described above, means that a horizontal movement can sometimes be made, allowing a student a fresh start in a new class.
+Occasionally a downward movement is necessary, but the progress of that student is closely monitored still, as we work with the belief that all our students can make at least the same progress as their peers across the country.